Mold. What a horrible four letter word.

 We help give you peace of mind, before you sign the dotted line.

 Mold testing before you buy a new home could save you thousands of dollars in mold mitigation, and multiple health issues.
 We offer mold air testing, and mold tape samples which can be taken at the same time as your pre-purchase home inspections.
 To give you peace of mind before signing the dotted line.
 If you are worried about mold in the home that you own as well, we also help with that.
 We offer full mold inspection packages if you are having any symptoms of mold, or if you notice any growth in your home.
-After your mold inspection with us, we also offer mold clearance packages to come in and re-inspect your home to make sure that the home is mold free.
+After your mold inspection with us, we also offer mold clearance packages to come in and re-inspect your home to make sure that the remediation worked.

 Let’s hear from an expert.